Luigi-Papalia/GestioneTicketsEnv/README.md

    docker compose up -d
    ```
 3. Point your system DNS to the container `dns` (e.g., `127.0.0.1`) so that the backend can resolve the `example.local` domain.
-4. Access Roundcube at <http://localhost:8080> and log in with the credentials created above.
+4. Access Roundcube at <http://localhost:8090> and log in with the credentials created above.
+5. Create a user with docker exec -ti mail setup email add mail@example.local strongpassword

 This environment is ready for local development.
 Adjust domain names and credentials in `docker-compose.yml`, `dns` configuration and `mailserver.env` for production deployment.